MataDesigns/EasyJSON/README.md

 ## Features

 - [x] Allow custom mapping to and from JSON
-- [x] Map properties that are also subclasses of JSONModel
+- [x] Map properties that are also subclasses of EasyModel

 ## Usage